-At Sage we are passionate about doing business the right way, and always staying true to two of our core company values – Do the Right Thing and Make a Difference.
-We are strongly committed to ensuring that our organisation is free from slavery and human trafficking and that all Sage colleagues as well as the people who work on our behalf are protected.
+At Sage we are passionate about doing business the right way, and always staying true to our overarching core company value – We Do the Right Thing.
+We take a zero-tolerance approach to slavery and human trafficking and are strongly committed to ensuring that all Sage colleagues, as well as the people who work on our behalf, are protected.
 We envision a world where all people and communities thrive because they are living with economic stability and social equality.
 For us, this is the right way to do business.
-In section 2, below, we describe how we make a positive tangible difference to the communities in which we operate.
+In section two and three, below, we describe how we make a positive, tangible difference to the communities in which we operate.

 As a software company, our business model does not carry with it a high level of slavery risk compared to businesses operating in other sectors such as manufacturing and retail.
-This statement therefore covers those areas within our business supply chain which we have identified as presenting a potential slavery risk.
-We will continue to focus on these areas until we are satisfied that we have mitigated all associated risks.
+This statement covers those areas within our business supply chain which we have identified as presenting a potential slavery risk.
+We continue to focus on these areas to ensure we mitigate any associated risks to a reasonable level.
 In section 4, below, we describe the work we have undertaken so far to identify and act upon our supply chain risks.

-The largest part of Sage’s operations in terms of revenue generation are currently concentrated in three main countries; the United Kingdom, United States and France.
-A list of all the countries in which we operate can be found in our 2018 annual report here.
+The largest part of Sage’s operations in terms of total organic revenue generation are currently concentrated in three main regions: the United States, Northern Europe and France.
+A list of all the countries in which we operate can be found in our annual report here.

-Sage operates a rigorous recruitment selection process for all hiring decisions which includes obtaining documented proof of the individual’s right to work in the country in which they will be employed.
-We will always pay colleagues at least the minimum wage rate applicable in the geography in which they work.
-Many companies claim that their people are their greatest asset.
-At Sage this is especially true, our people not only create and deliver our products but they also act as ambassadors for Sage both at work and in their communities, amongst the small businesses and entrepreneurs we serve.
+Sage operates a rigorous recruitment selection process for all hiring decisions.
+It includes obtaining documented proof of the individual’s right to work in the country in which they will be employed, where this is permissible by local laws and recruitment policy.
+We always pay colleagues at least the minimum wage rate applicable in the geography in which they work.
+Sage has three strategic lenses – one of which is Colleague Success.
+Our people not only create and deliver our products, but they also act as ambassadors for Sage both at work and in their communities, amongst the businesses we serve.
 We therefore place great importance on investing in our colleagues’ development, and this includes providing them with the knowledge and tools they need in order for them to do business the right way.
-Our relationship with our colleagues starts at the hiring stage, and we aim to ensure that everyone is treated fairly and with compassion throughout their time at Sage, with all the rights and benefits that colleagues are entitled to by law enhanced by our award-winning benefit and wellbeing offerings.
+Our relationship with our colleagues starts at the hiring stage.
+We aim to ensure that everyone is treated fairly and with empathy throughout their time at Sage, with all the rights and benefits that colleagues are entitled to by law enhanced by our competitive benefit and wellbeing offerings.

 Sage has a full suite of global governance policies, which are applicable to all colleagues in all countries and which are translated into local languages where the need is identified.
-All global policies are reviewed and refreshed at least annually by our Policy Approval Committee which consists of our CFO, Chief People Officer, General Counsel & Company Secretary, and VP Risk and Assurance, to ensure that they accurately reflect current legislation and best practice.
+All global policies are reviewed and refreshed at least annually by our Policy Approval Committee which consists of our Chief Financial Officer, Chief People Officer, General Counsel & Company Secretary, Chief Customer Success Officer and VP Risk and Assurance, to ensure that they accurately reflect current legislation and best practice.
 There is a policy governance framework in place to administer the review process and operationalise any policy changes across the relevant business processes and procedures.
-Regular training and awareness activities form a core part of our programme to embed Sage policies across all parts of our business.
+Regular training and awareness activities form a core part of our program to embed Sage policies across all parts of our business.
 All policies are accessible to colleagues 24/7 via Sage’s intranet.

 At Sage, one of the many ways in which our colleagues can live the Sage values is through volunteering with Sage Foundation.
 Sage Foundation’s mission is to create routes into education, work and entrepreneurship for young people, women and military veterans.
-During FY18, Sage colleagues volunteered 24,000 working days supporting Sage Foundation.
+During FY20, Sage colleagues volunteered 24,309 working days and approximately £660,000 was raised supporting Sage Foundation and improving the life of others.
+Sage Foundation quickly adapted to the new virtual working conditions due to the Coronavirus pandemic by providing colleagues with opportunities to volunteer for Sage’s charity partners online.
 Whilst the activities of Sage Foundation do not directly address modern slavery, by empowering these vulnerable groups and providing work and education opportunities we can help towards creating an environment in which slavery risks are reduced.

-Our standard form procurement contracts now include language requiring suppliers to comply with anti-slavery and human trafficking legislation, including the MSA where applicable, and we continue to roll these out more broadly across the business where existing contracts come up for renewal.
-Last year we reported the implementation of our own enterprise management solution Sage Enterprise Management in 5 countries.
-In 2018 we added a further 9 countries, bringing the total to 14.
-Implementing a single purchase and invoicing system in this way gives us assurance that all of our lower value procurement activity is being approved in accordance with our procurement policies and delegation of authority procedures.
-For higher value contracts, our procurement sign-off process includes a due diligence check to ensure that negotiated contracts include a requirement for suppliers and their sub-contractors to adhere to our Supplier Code of Conduct.
+Our standard form procurement contracts include language requiring suppliers to comply with anti-slavery and human trafficking legislation, including the MSA where applicable, and we continue to roll these out more broadly across the business where existing contracts come up for renewal.
+In this financial year, approximately 34% of new contracts by value were on Sage’s standard terms.
+Our procurement sign-off process includes a control to ensure that negotiated contracts include a requirement for suppliers and their sub-contractors to adhere to our Supplier Code.

-We have taken the following steps to improve awareness around issues around slavery and human trafficking this year and to measure the effectiveness of our policies and procedures.
-All of these actions are intended to take effect across all countries in which our business operates, but have been rolled out in stages, and so are more firmly embedded in some countries than others.
+We have taken the following steps to improve awareness of issues around slavery and human trafficking this year and to measure the effectiveness of our policies and procedures.

 The Sage Group plc